Arena-DAO/arena-smart-contracts/contracts/arena-escrow/README.md

 - `IsFullyFunded`: Check if the contract is fully funded
 - `TotalBalance`: Get total balance of the contract
 - `IsLocked`: Check if the contract is locked
-- `Distribution`: Get distribution for a specific address
 - `DumpState`: Dump the entire state of the contract
-- `ShouldActivateOnFunded`: Check if the contract should activate when fully funded

 The contract also implements `cw_ownable_query` for ownership-related queries.